You are here

 People with CVI often have co-occurring conditions, including paralysis and the inability to speak, which makes treatment a challenge.
-That's why Bohil and his colleagues in CSD have been working on an innovative form of therapy with clients that engages their eyes with rehabilitation exercises that use moving objects, color, and contrast
+That's why Bohil and his colleagues in CSD have been working on an innovative form of therapy with clients that engages their eyes with rehabilitation exercises that use moving objects, color, and contrast.

 During their sessions at the Robert F. Pierce Speech-Language-Hearing Clinic clients are asked to look at a digital screen and use their eyes to complete different tasks.
 All the while, their gaze is tracked with the latest technological tools.

-It starts with simple tasks like looking at a red ball on a computer screen.
+It starts with simple exercises like looking at a red ball on a computer screen.
 Eventually, clients may be able to use their eyes to play interactive games and engage in more sophisticated activities.

 Bohil points to a marked improvement in one particular client over the last couple of years.
-After trying out a few different forms of technology with the child, Bohil says they've found an interactive tool that's producing measurable results.
+After trying out a few different forms of technology with the child, they've found an interactive tool that's producing measurable results.
 The team is working to find a reliable communication method for the client, combining vocalizations with eye gaze activated, symbol-based communication software.

-"I didn't know anything about this occupation," he says.
-"It blew me away the way she was interacting with the child."
+A few years back, he shadowed a speech therapist and was inspired to return to academia to shift his career path.
+"I didn't know anything about this occupation," Bohil says.
+"It blew me away, the way she was interacting with the child."